Excel VBA Editor

 - Play with different options and buttons available in VBA Editor Window to get familiar with their functions and applications.

-- Coding for creating macro can be done in Module, Sheet and User Form.
+- Coding for creating a macro can be done in Module, Sheet and User Form.